ALWAYS try to reunite a baby animal with its mother first. Human care is a last resort.

 Do NOT touch it!
 If a raccoon or bat scratches or bites a human, it must be killed and tested for rabies.
 Don’t put the animal in this situation!
 If you have been bitten or scratched by a raccoon or bat, seek medical attention immediately.
 Rabies is fatal.
 Raccoons can also carry raccoon roundworm, which is also very dangerous to humans and can cause blindness, liver, and brain damage.

-Unfortunately there are no licensed wildlife rehabilitators in NYC at this time who can help with raccoons or bats.
+Unfortunately there are no licensed wildlife rehabilitators in NYC at this time who can help with raccoons, skunks, or bats.
 This is because they are considered Rabies Vector Species (RVS) in NY.
 However, there are some licensed rehabbers in surrounding counties outside the city!
 You can find them by going to the DEC public list of rehabbers, then select "bats, raccoons, or skunks", then begin searching county by county.
+Alternatively, use our speadsheet compiled in the menu above called "Local Rehabbers".

 + Help with Coyote, Deer, or other large animals